The median graduate salary offered by the largest employers is £29,667.

 Pay variations by degree subject: jump to The Pay Index tool

-The highest starting salaries for graduate jobs are typically with investment banks and law firms.
-The annual survey carried out by the Associate of Graduate Recruiters (AGR) and published in September 2015 put law firms ahead of all the other career sectors covered, with a median salary of £37,000 in 2014/15.
-The next highest starting salary was with banking and financial services employers, at £31,250.
+The highest starting salaries for graduate jobs are typically with law firms.
+The annual salary survey carried out by the Institute of Student Employers (ISE), published in November 2020, put law firms ahead of all the other career sectors covered.

 With any employer, it is always worth looking into the whole salary package rather than pay alone, as there may also be significant benefits to take into consideration.

 The latest figures from the ISE indicate that the median graduate starting salaries in the 2019–20 recruitment round were as listed below.
 The median starting salary for all graduates was £29,667.
 It's important to remember, however, that ISE members include many large multinational employers that tend to offer relatively high starting salaries, so these figures are not representative of graduate pay across the board.

 - Legal £38,250

 Graduates who join large and medium-sized commercial firms tend to earn the highest solicitors’ starting salaries.
 Most City law firms offer between £40,000 and £50,000 to first-year trainees.
 Benefits offered by large recruiters often include season ticket loans, private healthcare, life assurance and gym membership.

 The most generous pupillage awards are available from commercial and chancery sets, where they are usually between £40,000 and £70,000 for 12 months.
 Sets carrying out publicly funded work are likely to offer significantly less, but all pupillages must offer an award of £16,601 for pupillages outside of London and £18,960 for those in London for 12 months.
 If you are successful in establishing your practice after obtaining tenancy, you are likely to see a substantial increase in your earnings, whatever area of law you have chosen to specialise in.